nicktantk/tp/docs/DeveloperGuide.md

    Expected: No booking is edited.
 Error message indicates invalid date (February 31 does not exist).
 2. Test case: `editbooking 0 d/Test`<br>
    Expected: No booking is edited.
 Error message indicates command format.<br>
+3. Other incorrect commands to try: `editbooking notAnIndex`, `editbooking` (missing all parameters)
+   Expected: Similar error messages showing required format.

 ### Marking/Unmarking a booking

 **Prerequisites:** Have at least one booking displayed.
-List all bookings using the `listbooking` command.
+Works on filtered view.
+To exit filtered view, list all bookings using the `listbooking` command.

 **Marking a booking as paid**